What is Parental Alienation and What Can You Do About It?

 - Difficulty developing or maintaining relationships

-If this is happening to you, it’s important to keep your child at the centre of everything you do.
-They are a victim too, and likely have no idea what is happening.
-It’s important to take prompt action as soon as you realise there is a problem.
-This is your best chance at successfully navigating parental alienation before it becomes entrenched and you see the negative impacts.
+If this is happening to you, it’s important to take prompt action as soon as you realise there is a problem.
+Keeping your child at the centre of everything you do gives you the best chance of addressing the issue before it becomes entrenched and causes further harm.

 We strongly recommend that any parent who’s about to separate or has already, seeks either pre-separation mediation, relationship coaching or upon joint counselling with a practitioner that is aware of the impact of parental alienation.
 It’s important that both parents are educated about this issue and the lasting psychological damage it can inflict upon children.